Introduction

 UUID=<your-root-uuid> / ext4 defaults 0 1

-# Or encrypted version:
+# Or Encrypted Btrfs:

 # UUID=<your-btrfs-uuid> / btrfs defaults 0 1